2024 NC Logo_full color CMYK Transparent

 Zero Carbon Kitchens are the future of college and university dining.
 Kitchens currently use more energy per square foot than any other building type and dining must be included in decarbonization conversations.
 It is the only way colleges and universities will be carbon neutral.
 In this session, a panel of experts including an operator, sustainability educator, and design consultant will discuss practical solutions to take these overall campus-wide decarbonization goals and translate them into reality for the dining services team.
 Join them as they review successful kitchen electrification and decarbonization projects completed across the country and share the lessons learned.

-Cultivating Dynamic Leadership with Staff & Management: A Mission-Driven Approach to Real-World Results
+Cultivating Dynamic Leadership with Staff & Management: A Mission-Driven Approach to Real-World Results (TM)

 Jaime Herrera, executive chef, Oregon State University